denismo/aws-iam-ldap-bridge/INSTALL.md

         bash apacheds.sh &
         sleep 10

-1. Apply the AWS configuration

-        ldapmodify -H ldap://localhost:10389 -D uid=admin,ou=system -w secret -x -f modify.ldif

-1. Restart the ApacheDS server

-    After that the server should be filled with the users/groups.
-You can verify that by executing the following:
+1. After that the server should be filled with the users/groups.

+    You can verify that by executing the following (replace dc=example,dc=com with your root DN):

         ldapsearch -H ldap://localhost:10389 -D "uid=admin,ou=system" -x -w secret -b "dc=example,dc=com" "(objectclass=posixaccount)"